Fort Allen (Puerto Rico): LTC Hernan G Pesquera U.S. Army Reserve Center

-Armed Forces Reserve Center
+Major General Salvador Padilla Escabi Armed Forces Reserve Center

 On March 4, 2011 a 55037 sqft Armed Forces Reserve Center (AFRC) was inaugurated at Fort Allen to relocate the U.S. Army Reserve 8th Multifunctional of the 180th Division and retention office.
-The Puerto Rico Army National Guard 201st Regiment Multifunctional Training Brigade was located to the Fort Allen Armed Forces Reserve Center.
+The Puerto Rico Army National Guard 201st Regiment Multifunctional Training Brigade was located on the Fort Allen Armed Forces Reserve Center.
 A 155 sqft Unheated storage building was also built.
-It also has a fitness room, locker rooms, weapons simulator, classrooms and private offices and an armory/vault.
-The Fort Allen Armed Forces Reserve Center can accommodate 150 Guard and Reserve Soldiers on a rotating basis, 126 military personnel per weekend.
+It also has a fitness room, locker rooms, weapons simulator, classrooms and private offices, and an armory/vault.
+The Fort Allen Armed Forces Reserve Center can accommodate 150 Guard and Reserve Soldiers rotating and 126 military personnel per weekend.

-This facility was dedicated posthumously to the 6th Adjutant General of the Puerto Rico National Guard (PRNG) and founder of the Language Center at Fort Allen, Major General Salvador Padilla Escabi.
+This facility was dedicated posthumously to the 6th Adjutant General of the Puerto Rico National Guard (PRNG), former Secretary of State of Puerto Rico and founder of the Language Center at Fort Allen, Major General Salvador M. Padilla Escabi.

 Officer Candidate School, NCO Academy & Language Center

 The Puerto Rico Army National Guard Officer Candidate School, NCO Academy and the Language Center for the Puerto Rico Army and Air National Guard recruits are located at Fort Allen.